 MSD hazards are still covered by the “General Duty Clause” 25(2)(h), It remains the employer’s responsibility to identify and control their hazards

-Key MSD hazards include high forces exerted by workers, awkward postures, repetition, vibration, local contact stress and cold.
+The 3 primary MSD hazards include high forces exerted by workers, awkward postures and repetition.
 One or more of these are seen in tasks such as lifting from the floor; twisting when lifting; working with arms overhead; gripping or holding objects or tools for extended periods, especially in a non-power grip; using vibrating tools; prolonged standing and long hours working with a computer.
 There are specific approaches to recognizing and assessing MSD hazards and selecting and implementing controls.
-Assessment methods range from simple hazard identification questions to quantitative methods.
+Assessment methods range from simple hazard identification questions to detailed assessment tools.
 Training on these specific topics by competent instructors should be done.
-Participation of workers in MSD Prevention activities is especially important.
+Participation of workers in MSD prevention activities is especially important.

-Changes to the work environment are the preferred approach to MSD hazard control as “lifting properly” and job rotation have not been shown to be effective as MSD hazard controls.
+Changes to the work environment is the preferred approach to MSD hazard control compared to administrative controls, such as “lifting properly” and job rotation.
+Administrative controls on their own have not been shown to be effective as MSD hazard controls.
 Therefore, they should not be used as the only control.